yuvibirdi/lerobot-sim2real/README.md

 ## Sim2Real Tutorial

 We currently provide a tutorial on how to train a RGB based model controlling an SO100/SO101 robot arm in simulation and deploying that zero-shot in the real world to grasp cubes.
 Follow the tutorial [here](./docs/zero_shot_rgb_sim2real.md)

+We are also working on a tutorial showing you how to make your own environments ready for sim2real, stay tuned!